 “Facing cancer with a loved one can be an extremely challenging experience, but it can also be a life-transforming event.
 What most people want to know is how to stay the course and go the distance.”

 The goal is to take the challenges posed by cancer and integrate them into one’s own life.

 Sifting Through Options

 “Cancer doesn’t just happen to the patient; it’s truly a family illness,” says Diane Blum, Executive Director of Cancer Care in New York City, a national non-profit organization that provides free counseling, education, and referrals.
 “It affects you emotionally, financially, and socially.”
 Unlike a broken leg, or even heart surgery, which may involve a few weeks or months of recuperation and then life returns to normal, cancer is a disease that can keep on giving.

 “When someone is newly diagnosed, the initial reaction is shock,” Schmitt says.
 “Many decisions must be made, including which treatments to opt for and whether to participate in clinical trials.”

-The person’s treatment might involve surgery or chemotherapy or radiation, or a combination these, says Schmitt.
+The person’s treatment might involve surgery or chemotherapy or radiation, or a combination of these, says Schmitt.
 “There will be questions about the duration and frequency of treatments and the side effects.
-These not only affect the patient’s life, they affect the caregivers as well.”
+These not only affect the patient’s life, but they also affect the caregivers as well.”

 “Finances often dictate where patients end up and what kind of care they get,” adds Chris Rhoades, MD, assistant professor of clinical internal medicine at the Arthur G. James Cancer Hospital at Ohio State.
 “The diagnosis is often more advanced in African-Americans,” he says, due to their socioeconomic status and a lack of resources that allow for early detection.